 It Differentiates Your Business

-Everybody want their business to stand out, and not in a negative way.
-Because of the fact that more and more businesses are going green, if you don’t catch up, you end up needing to play catch up with many of your competitors.
+Everybody wants their business to stand out, and not in a negative way.
+Because more and more businesses are going green, if you don’t catch up, you end up needing to play catch up with many of your competitors.

 According to several studies, many small businesses that went green ended up getting a bigger market share than competitors that didn’t, and a lot of that was down to the fact that they went green.
 According to these reports, almost 80% of these small businesses said that going green had an extremely positive effect on their business.

 These businesses also saw extreme growth once they became green, with a vast amount of that growth being solely down to their environmental initiatives.
 While many of these studies were conducted with larger companies and international brands, many small businesses also saw similar growth after they became more environmentally friendly.